sharadregoti/tyk-docs/tyk-docs/content/tyk-self-managed/tyk-helm-chart.md

 ### Prerequisites

 #### 1. Tyk License
-If you are evaluating Tyk on Kubernetes, [contact us](https://tyk.io/about/contact/) to obtain a temporary licence.
+If you are evaluating Tyk on Kubernetes, [contact us](https://tyk.io/about/contact/) to obtain a temporary license.

 #### 2. Data stores
 The following are required for a Tyk Self-Managed installation: